braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 #### Pin to top

 A pinned card will display at the top of a user's feed and can't be dismissed by the user.
 If more than one card in a user's feed is pinned, the pinned cards will display in chronological order.
-Once a card has been sent, you can not update its pinned option retroactively.
+Once a card has been sent, you cannot update its pinned option retroactively.
 Changing this option after a campaign has been sent will only affect future sends.

 #### On-click behavior